 The air is harsh, dry, frigid.
-We huddle on the deck of Tundra Buggy One, a big-wheeled bus retrofitted for traveling over frozen ground and viewing polar bears.
+We huddle on the deck of Tundra Buggy One, a big-wheeled custom built all terrain vehicle retrofitted for traveling over frozen ground and viewing polar bears.
 Geoff York, senior director of conservation for Polar Bears International (PBI), uses Buggy One as a roving research station.
 It’s equipped with GPS, Wi-Fi and polar bear cams that beam live footage to classrooms around the world.

 PBI monitors polar bears across the Arctic partly to determine the impacts of climate change on the behavior and physical condition of the animals as well as population trends.
 One program has tracked polar bears outfitted with GPS ear tags or collars that transmit locations to researchers to gain insight into the animals’ movements.
 York says, “Our understanding of polar bear biology, ecology and behavior is critical for long-term conservation and can inform on-the-ground efforts like human-bear conflict management.”